Assembly elections 2022: Here’s the full schedule of polls in 5 states

 Date of counting: March 10, 2022

-The commission said it worked on mainly three objectives for the upcoming elections: Covid free elections, peaceful and transparent polls and maximum voter participation.
-With India fighting a third wave of Covid-19 triggered by the contagious Omicron variant, strict Covid protocols will also be in place, said the Election Commission.
+The commission said it worked on mainly three objectives for the upcoming elections: Covid-safe elections, peaceful and transparent polls and maximum voter participation.
+With India fighting a third wave of Covid-19, triggered by the contagious Omicron variant, strict Covid protocols will also be in place, said the Election Commission.

+Terming the situation as “very dynamic”, Chandra said said all the government officials on poll duty will be doubly vaccinated.
+The election officers will be treated as frontline workers and will be administered booster doses, he added.
+The EC also said that all the chief secretaries of of the poll-bound states have been directed to accelerate the vaccination to ensure lesser number of spread during the election process.
+Apart from this, polling time has been increased by one hour to reduce the number of footfalls in polling booths at a time.
+All involved in the voting process including officials, party representatives and voters have been directed to adhere to Covid-appropriate behaviour

+In view of the current Covid situation, the EC announced an absolute moratorium on physical roadshows, padyatras, processions, cycle or bicycle rallies till January 15.
+Nukkar sabhas or victory rallies have also been prohibited.

 According to the data given out by the EC, 18.34 crore electors will participate in the upcoming elections, out of which, 8.55 are women.
 The Commission also said that every poll-bound state will have a booth that will solely be managed by women.